LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D1-Bootstrap.md

   ```

   - *meta*
     Metadata is data about data.
-The <meta> tag provides metadata about the HTML document.Metadata will not be displayed on the page, but will be machine parsable. - W3Schools
+The <meta> tag provides metadata about the HTML document.
+Metadata will not be displayed on the page, but will be machine parsable. - W3Schools
   - *width=device-width*
     Sets the width of the page to follow the screen-width of the device
   - *initial-scale=1*